 What is a Podcast?

 Our Whoa Podcast is usually 45 – 75 minutes long and we produce one show a week.
 The focus is on horses and horsemanship.
-In addition to horses and horsemanship we also bring in other facets of the equine lifestyle including cowboy poetry, country music, and horses in film and TV.
-The Whoa Podcast is absolutely free to download and we are listed in iTunes, Miro, Podfeed, and Audio-Podcast.fm podcast directories.
+In addition to horses and horsemanship, we also bring in other facets of the equine lifestyle including cowboy poetry, country music, and horses in film and TV.
+The Whoa Podcast is absolutely free to download and we are listed on iTunes, Stitcher, Google Play, Podbean, Miro, Podfeed, and Audio-Podcast.fm podcast directories.

 Who is the Typical Podcast Listener?